I’m Jon, a home networking expert. I use routers, switches, and hubs all the time and made this guide to explain the differences.

 First, they create security concerns.
 Because hubs broadcast to all devices, they are not a good option for security and privacy reasons.

-Honorary Mention: Modems & Wireless Access Points
+What about Modems & Wireless Access Points?

 Wireless Access Points

-The Modern Router Combo
+The Modern Router

-By now you will have figured out that if you have several devices at home, you will need a modem (or an ONT for fiber connections), a router, a switch, and a WAP.
+By now, you will have figured out that if you have several devices at home, you will need a modem (or an ONT for fiber connections), a router, a switch, and a WAP.

 I would wager you don’t want to have 3 separate networking devices in your bedroom or living room.